TetraWeb/docker/php/README.md

  - Git client from official jessie repo
  - Composer
  - PHPUnit - latest stable version
- - `docker-php-ext-enable` and `docker-php-ext-disable` will enable and disable extensions
+ - `docker-php-ext-enable` and `docker-php-ext-disable` will enable and disable extensions (load modules in additional ini files)

 See below for details

+## Advantages of these images

+ - Builds are based on official Docker php images
+ - Automatically rebuilds when official images are updated, so this repository always contain the latest versions
+ - PHP 5.3 added based on Docker Debian Wheezy images.
+No surprises here since support of PHP 5.3 is discontinued by PHP

 # Supported tags and respective `Dockerfile` links